Being a pet parent comes with many responsibilities. Of course, the benefits make it all worth it!

 If you’re going to exercise outside with your pet, avoid doing so when the sun is highest in the sky and bears true south.
 Play it safe and stay out of the sun between 11 a.m. and 4 p.m.
 EST. Exercising during this time range could harm you and your pet.

-Case in point.
-My dogs Fiona and Penny are great workout partners and love to accompany me on my daily runs—I can’t even look at my sneakers without them running to the front door and staring intensely at their leashes.
+Case in point, my dogs Fiona and Penny are great workout partners and love to accompany me on my daily runs—I can’t even look at my sneakers without them running to the front door and staring intensely at their leashes.
 Nine times out of ten, I’ll take them with me, not only because they’re fun to have along, but also because I live in an apartment without a fenced backyard, so I feel they need the extra exercise to stay healthy and happy.
-I don’t worry as much about taking them with me during the fall or spring, when cooler temperatures prevent us from overheating; but the humid summer months here in Buffalo make exercising outdoors with my dogs a challenging decision.
+I don’t worry as much about taking them with me during the fall or spring, when cooler temperatures prevent us from overheating, but the humid summer months here in Buffalo make exercising outdoors with my dogs a challenging decision.

-German Shepherd mixes, Fiona and Penny have thick, dark fur that attracts and holds heat.
+As German Shepherd mixes, Fiona and Penny have thick, dark fur that attracts and holds heat.
 I know how quickly I become hot, tired, and dehydrated when exercising outdoors in the summer in shorts and a tank top—imagine wearing a fur coat 24/7!
-I made the mistake of taking them out hot Saturday afternoon.
+I made the mistake of taking them out one hot Saturday afternoon.
 We ran about three-quarters of a mile when, to my dismay, Fiona started lagging behind, her tongue hanging halfway down her chest.
 She slowed, then stopped, then sat down on the grass and stared at me, panting and drooling profusely.
 She obviously couldn’t handle the heat and I felt terrible for bringing her out with me.

 It’s almost impossible for me to run without my dogs.
 I enjoy the company, it’s true, but I also know they’re going crazy when I put my running shoes on and walk out the door alone.
 So I’ve started running either early in the morning or late in the evening, when the sun—and thus the temperature—are lower.
-Sure, I have to wake up thirty to sixty minutes earlier than usual, but I feel better knowing—and seeing—that I’m protecting my dogs (and myself) from heat exhaustion and other sun- and heat-related illnesses.
+Sure, I have to wake up 30 to 60 minutes earlier than usual, but I feel better knowing—and seeing—that I’m protecting my dogs (and myself) from heat exhaustion and other sun- and heat-related illnesses.

 Play at Home